mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

 concerning Kant's position in the *Dissertation* hinges on two claims.
-First, that there are clear texts showing that Kant denies that sensible laws (i.e. of time and space) apply to immaterial substances, including the mind/soul (2016, 330).
-Second, that Kant's conception of the acquisition of the pure concepts of metaphysics depends on the existence of intellectual intuition of the mind or soul itself (2016, 330--1).
+First, that there are clear texts showing that Kant denies that sensible laws (i.e. of time and space) apply to immaterial substances, including the mind/soul (see Dyck 2016, 330).
+Second, that Kant's conception of the acquisition of the pure concepts of metaphysics depends on the existence of intellectual intuition of the mind or soul itself (see Dyck 2016, 330--1).
 However, neither of these interpretive points are particularly compelling.
 Against the first, it is relatively clear from the context of Kant's statements regarding immaterial substance that he denies that the principles of the *corporeal* world apply to such substances (ID §27, 2:414).
 That would mean that principles belonging to substances understood as *bodies* do not apply to the mind.
 But this is compatible with the conception of the mind as nevertheless governed by other sensible principles, and in particular, by time.
 Against Dyck's second point, in the *Dissertation* Kant explicitly states that finite beings lack intellectual intuition (ID §10, 2:396-7) and that "the accidents which are not included in the relations of space, such as the thoughts of the mind" are in time (ID Corollary, 2:406).
 It thus seems unlikely that Kant holds in the *Dissertation* that metaphysical concepts are acquired via intellectual intuition, on pain of explicitly contradicting himself at multiple points.[^fn:2]

 But even if Kant does not directly contradict himself in the *Dissertation*, Dyck's discussion helps point us to a clear tension and perhaps fatal ambiguity in Kant's pre-critical view.
-One might, therefore, have hope that Kant's remarks in lectures and notes subsequent to the publication of the *Dissertation* might clarify his position.
+One might, therefore, have hope that Kant's remarks in lectures and notes subsequent to the publication of the *Dissertation* clarify his position.
 However, the lecture texts we have from the 1770s only make matters more complicated.
 For example, in lectures shortly after the *Dissertation* Kant says, "We have no intuition in the whole world